dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Each development cycle culminates in the creation of a software release.
-The :ref:`releaseCycleStages` section describes the various types of software releases (development, official, or bugfix).
+The :ref:`releaseTypes` section describes the various types of software releases (development, official, or bugfix).
 Each development cycle culminates in a beta release, a release candidate, or the official release.
 Generally, a **beta** development cycle results in a **beta** development release while an **rc** development cycle results in an **rc**